dmidlo/histdata.com-tools/README.md

 should pass `--executable /path/to/temporal` when starting the sidecar.
 The Temporal dependency extra is required because lifecycle start supervises both the local Temporal server and the worker lane fleet.

+The foreground runtime and `config.ARGS` global argument state are now treated as compatibility surfaces.
+New orchestration work should use `RunRequest`, sidecar workflows, and sidecar activities; removal of foreground compatibility requires a later default-runtime flip with release notes and deprecation timing.

 #### Lifecycle and Diagnostics